 Undervoltage 100mA

-Constant Current ISET
+Constant Current defined by ISET

 Constant Voltage <200mA: